2010 University of Alabama in Huntsville shooting: Charges

 On June 18, two days after Bishop was indicted for the murder of her brother in a reopened case, she attempted suicide in Huntsville jail.
 She survived and was treated at a hospital and then returned to jail; her husband complained that authorities did not inform him of the incident.

 In November 2010, survivors Leahy and Monticciolo filed lawsuits against Bishop and Anderson to recover damages.
 In January 2011, attorneys representing Davis's and Johnson's families filed wrongful death lawsuits against Bishop, Anderson, and UAH.
 In September 2011, Bishop pleaded not guilty by means of the insanity defense.

-In 2012, the spouse of one of the murdered researchers wrote a letter to the judge presiding over the case.
-In this letter, the writer indicated the researcher's family had greatly suffered from their loss but did not see any benefit from the loss of another life.
-In response to this letter, Bishop's lawyers offered to change her plea to guilty in exchange for the prosecution not seeking the death penalty.
-Upon receiving this offer, chief prosecutor Robert Broussard contacted and learned from the nine survivors that none of them wanted a death sentence for Bishop.
-On the basis of these opinions, Broussard decided not to seek the death penalty.
-Bishop then changed her plea to guilty.
+The district attorney did not pursue the death penalty as some of the victims' families expressed opposition.

 Sentencing and appeal

 On September 24, 2012, Bishop was sentenced to life in prison without the possibility of parole.
 Norfolk County declined to seek her extradition.
 Through her Massachusetts lawyer, Bishop said she wanted to be tried for her brother's death in order to vindicate herself.
 She is serving her sentence at the Julia Tutwiler Prison for Women in Wetumpka, Alabama.
 As of 2020 her security classification is medium and her residence is a dormitory instead of a cell block.

 After pleading guilty in September 2012 and waiving her right to appeal, Bishop filed an appeal on February 11, 2013.
 The appeal stated that she was not informed of the rights she would be waiving by pleading guilty, that she was not correctly informed of the minimum range of punishment, and that the circuit court failed to explain that she could withdraw her plea.
 On April 26, 2013, the Court of Criminal Appeals of Alabama rejected the appeal, holding that Bishop failed to challenge the validity of her guilty pleas in the circuit court and did not file either a motion to withdraw her pleas or a motion for a new trial.